Andrei0872/andreigatej.dev/src/markdown-pages/blog/ng-router-interesting-facts.md

 ];
 ```

-and let's also assume that we inject `ActivatedRoute` inside `BarComponent`, have you ever wondered why, when navigating to `foo/bar/123`, the `ActivatedRoute` instance is the _correct_ one(e.g it exposes the `params`, `queryParams` that are related to `bar/:id` route)?
+and let's also assume that we inject `ActivatedRoute` inside `BarComponent`.
+Have you ever wondered why, when navigating to `foo/bar/123`, the `ActivatedRoute` instance is the _correct_ one(e.g it exposes the `params`, `queryParams` that are related to `bar/:id` route)?
 It's again an important detail that's handled by the `RouterOutlet` directive.
-In this section, we're going to explore how is this achieved(**hint**: it involves creating a custom injector).
+In this section, we're going to explore how is this achieved(**hint**: it involves creating a custom injector!).

-Let's consider a simple scenario - we have a route configuration like this:
+Let's consider a simpler scenario - we have a route configuration like this:

 ```typescript
 // app.module.ts